tableau-mkt-archived/entity_xliff/README.md

 need this patch to avoid issues where tabs may appear to multiply as you import
 XLIFFs: https://www.drupal.org/node/1937866

+If you use this module with field collections and revisions, you may also need to apply this patch: https://www.drupal.org/node/2382089

 __Paragraphs__: If you use this module with Paragraphs, you will need this patch to avoid issues where paragraphs items seem to disappear as you import XLIFFs: https://www.drupal.org/node/2621866